sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 the population mean µ\ :sub:`0` predicted by the null hypothesis.
-Better yet, regardless of what the population parameters for the raw scores actually are, the 5\% critical regions for the *z*-test are always the same, as illustrated in :numref:`fig-ztest`.
+Better yet, regardless of what the population parameters for the raw scores actually are, the 5\% critical regions for the *z*-test are always the same, as illustrated in :numref:`fig11-3`.
 And what this meant, way back in the days where people did all their statistics by hand, is that someone could publish a table like
 this: